chychen/tf_rlib/README.md

     - research: not yet best practice
     - datasets: dataloader, preprocessing, normalization

 ### Note for FLAGS

 - profile(bool): default=False, use to profile the training efficiency.
 - log_path(str): default='/tmp/{time}/log', find all training logs there.

+### Ackowledgement

+- the project is heavily inspired by the anothr pytorch project "researchlib" maintained by Nick Tai